UNSW-pAWS/ide_plugin/README.md

 ## How to operate
-1. Open up the root folder of this project in VS Code (For first time running of project please proceed to step 4)
+1. Open up the root folder of this project in VS Code (If not the first time running of project please proceed to step 3)
-2. open up command line and type
+2. Open up command line and type
 ```
 npm i
 ```
-3. in your command line type
+3. In your command line type
 ```
 npm run watch
 ```